 As a predominantly African-American genre, depicting Black characters as protagonists and heroines in historical romance novels posed a unique challenge.
 Writers emphasized the details and personalities of their characters while also working to address the prejudices they faced in the past.

 However, a remarkable aspect of these stories is how they helped normalize Black characters outside traumas related to slavery and oppression.
-Black historical romances offered an opportunity to celebrate the totality of the African-American experience in the past and love.
+These historical romances offered an opportunity to celebrate the totality of the African-American experience in the past and love.

 Your Opinion